 Kenny owns and operates the J and J Laundry and works long hours- six days a week.
 You take your clothes, drop them off ,and Kenny, or one of his staff, wash, dry, put them in a plastic bag, and have them ready when you return to pick them up later in your vacation day.
 As soon as one machine empties, it is filled with more clothes to be cleaned, not quickly, but eventually.
 Island time is slower than watch time.

 Kenny has been up and running for a year and bought the business from a previous owner who was tired of doing dirty socks.
 Along with the laundry business came Karaoke equipment.
-This means Kenny takes care of your dirty clothes and your dirty singing.
+This means Kenny takes care of your dirty clothes and the island’s dirty singing.

-This morning I pick up my clean clothes and go home feeling clean.
+This morning I pick up my clean clothes and go home feeling better about the world.